nginxinc/nginx-gateway-fabric/docs/architecture.md

 The `nginx-gateway`, or the control plane, is a [Kubernetes controller][controller], written with the [controller-runtime][runtime] library.
-It watches Kubernetes objects (Services, Endpoints, Secrets, and Gateway API CRDs), translates them to nginx configuration, and configures NGINX.
+It watches Kubernetes objects (Services, Endpoints, Secrets, and Gateway API CRDs), translates them to NGINX configuration, and configures NGINX.
 This configuration happens in two stages.
 First, NGINX configuration files are written to the NGINX configuration volume shared by the `nginx-gateway` and `nginx` containers.
 Next, the control plane reloads the NGINX process.
 This is possible because the two containers [share a process namespace][share], which allows the NKG process to send signals to the NGINX master process.

-The diagram below provides a visual representation of the interactions between processes within the nginx and nginx-gateway containers, as well as external processes/entities.
+The diagram below provides a visual representation of the interactions between processes within the `nginx` and `nginx-gateway` containers, as well as external processes/entities.
 It showcases the connections and relationships between these components.
 For the sake of simplicity, the `busybox` init container is not depicted in the diagram.

 ![NKG pod](/docs/images/nkg-pod.png)